AEW Stars Brandi & Cody Rhodes Pose For Stunning Couple Selfie & Wish Fans Happy Thanksgiving

-AEW star Brandi Rhodes took to Instagram earlier today and shared a selfie of herself with husband Cody Rhodes.
-The couple were celebrating Thanksgiving, but Brandi took some time out of her day to appreciate her 822,000 followers, as well as her other supporters all around the world.
+AEW star Brandi Rhodes took to Instagram earlier on Thursday to share a selfie of herself with her husband, Cody Rhodes.
+The couple were celebrating Thanksgiving, but Brandi took some time out of her day to appreciate her 822,000 followers, as well as her other supporters around the world.

-The married couple appeared to be in their house at the time.
+The married couple appeared to be in their house.
 A wooden floor and some doors were visible in the background, but it was Cody and Brandi who commanded most of the attention.

-She also revealed that she’s thankful to have her family and hoped that her followers were celebrating the holiday in their own way.
+She also revealed she’s thankful to have her family and hoped her followers were celebrating the holiday in their own way.

 Brandi’s admirers were thankful for her upload.
 Over 12,000 have hit the like button as of this writing.
 The comments section also contained a lot of positive sentiments for the sports stars.